 When the outbreak of COVID-19 shut down most schools in Los Angeles, Inkshed’s in person lessons were temporarily halted.
 The lockdown forced most schools to adapt their lessons to a virtual format, and as many schools scrambled to re-organize, art lessons were often overlooked.

 Inkshed’s team of students created video lessons to share their passion for the art in this time of crisis.
-Meeting virtually and adapting the in-person curriculum to shorter virtual videos, the team put together plans for twenty-four online lessons, which are added to the Inkshed YouTube chanel every week.
+Meeting virtually and adapting the in-person curriculum to shorter virtual videos, the team put together plans for twenty-four online lessons, which are being added to the Inkshed YouTube chanel every month.
 The lessons are available to all students, everwhere.

 This website was created to share Inkshed’s story, as well as the resources it has created.
 Inkshed is proud and happy to be sharing art with the world, and we hope that our lessons can be used to provide those beautiful “aha” moments to students everywhere.